goproxyio/goproxy/README.md

     ./bin/goproxy -listen=0.0.0.0:80 -cacheDir=/tmp/test

-    If you run `go get -v pkg` in the proxy machine, should set a new GOPATH which is not different from the old GOPATH, or mayebe deadlock.
+    If you run `go get -v pkg` in the proxy machine, should set a new GOPATH which is different from the old GOPATH, or mayebe deadlock.
     See the file test/get_test.sh.

 ### Router mode